albertxiong/penman/README.md

   This is a warehouse ,for upgrading writing ,which inclouds the road of progress author 、action plan、write material and some works.Let’s learn together and upgrade together.Your valuable suggestions are welcome.
-Why not discuss with me if you have some creazy idea？ Email：itweixiao@sina.com
+Why not discuss with me if you have some creazy idea about anything？ Email：itweixiao@sina.com